Daryl Gurney: 2025

 At the 2025 PDC World Darts Championship, Gurney recovered from 2–1 down to defeat Florian Hempel to set up a third round match against Jonny Clayton.
 Clayton took a 3–0 lead before Gurney won the next three sets to level the score at 3–3.
 Clayton won the deciding set 3–1 to put an end to Gurney's comeback.

 Gurney and teammate Josh Rock won the World Cup of Darts for Northern Ireland for the first time, defeating Clayton and Gerwyn Price of Wales 10–9 in a deciding leg; Gurney hit double eight in the final leg to secure the title.
+Later in the year, he was a quarter-finalist at the European Championship and the Players Championship Finals.

+2026

+At the 2026 PDC World Darts Championship, 22nd seed Gurney faced three-time women's world champion Beau Greaves in a highly anticipated first-round match.
+The pair went to a deciding set, where Gurney hit a 144 checkout before securing a 3–2 victory.
+He lost 3–2 to Callan Rydz in the second round.
+In Northern Ireland's defence of the World Cup of Darts, Gurney and Josh Rock were beaten by the Netherlands in the semi-finals.
+Following the results of Players Championship 24, the final event before the qualification cut-off for the World Matchplay, Gurney dropped out of the qualification spots to miss the tournament for the first time since 2015.